-With Ethiopian Airlines crash, a second new Boeing 737 MAX 8 jet goes down
+Ethiopian Airlines crash is the second fatal incident to involve a Boeing 737 MAX 8

 A plane crash that killed 157 in Ethiopia on Sunday morning is likely to aggravate concerns over the safety of one of Boeing’s newest commercial jets, aviation analysts say.
-The tragedy comes as the company faces intense scrutiny over another deadly plane crash involving the same plane, the 737 MAX8.
+The incident comes as the company faces intense scrutiny over another deadly plane crash involving the same 737 MAX 8 model.

 In a statement addressing the crash, Boeing said it has a technical team prepared to provide assistance at the direction of the U.S. National Transportation Safety Board.